Piterowsky/file-upload-service/README.md

-# Cars file upload
+# File upload service

-### Spring project handling upload file with cars records and saving it to database
+Application takes file (csv/xls/xlsx) with records of some entity (at this moment it only support cars - look at "Sample file" section), and saves it into in memory database

-> It is just a showcase application, not production ready software so please have it in mind :wink:
+> It is just a showcase application, not production ready software, so please have it in mind :wink:

 Server exposes one POST two endpoints available at
 - `/api/upload`